 The Laughing Buddha is often called such due to the wide smile on his face usually depicted on the statues.
 One who is not superstitious may feel inclined to give the belly a good rub given the inviting smile!

 This is for you hippies or photography enthusiast.
 The popularity of old-school analog photography has skyrocketed in recent years, thanks to a resurgence of interest among professional and amateur Photographers.
 Lomography Gallery Store is the second largest in Asia selling 18 different types of Lomo camera.
 Workshops, talks and networking activities are held every week for the Lomo community.
 Spot over a hundred images of Singapore captured by the various members of the local Lomography Society!

 Address: 295 South Bridge Road, 058838 Singapore

 14. Hong Lim Park (Speakers Corner)

 For us, intriguing Chinatown is never a bore to revisit in Singapore, especially when the attractions are free.
 Ranging from the rich cultural sights to see to the local gourmet selects of Chinatown, one will not be short of options to preoccupy themselves with when it comes down to spending one whole day in Chinatown.
-A range of activities to participate in, Chinatown is perfect for individuals of all ages.
+A range of activities to participate in, Chinatown is perfect for individuals of all ages who’re searching for cheap things to do in Chinatown.
 Now arm yourself with a bottle of water and a map and start exploring!